root-project/root/docbook/users-guide/WritingGUI.md

 Connect(myButton, "Pressed()","TH1",hist, "Draw(="LEGO")");
 ```

-As you see the parameter’s value is preceded by the equation symbol (=).
+As you see the parameter's value is preceded by the equation symbol (=).

 You have the possibility to destroy a signal/slot connection by using
 `Disconnect()` methods.
 There are three ways to do this:

-1/ to destroy all connections to an object’s signals;
+1/ to destroy all connections to an object's signals;

-2/ to destroy all connections to a particular object’s signal; 3/ to
+2/ to destroy all connections to a particular object's signal; 3/ to
 detach an object from a specific receiver:

 ``` {.cpp}